 Details on Montana CPA requirement

 It depends on your educational background, but the following could be a good starting point for you.

-Since January 2014, California requires 150 semester hours, 48 accounting credit hours (vs the previous 24) and 10 credit hours on ethics to obtain the license.
+Since January 2014, California has required 150 semester hours, 48 accounting credit hours (vs the previous 24), and 10 credit hours on ethics to obtain the license.

-Note that while California does not require a social security number (SSN) to sit for the exam, the state board requires a SSN to grant you the license.
+Note that while California does not require a social security number (SSN) to sit for the exam, the state board requires an SSN to grant you the license.

 One advantage of registering in California is that the state board may recognize working experience verified by a non-US CPA, but it’s quite a hassle if your experience is gained outside of California.

 You can sit for the exam in Virginia as long as you have 120 credit hours, 24 accounting credit hours and 24 business credit hours.
-Also, I heard that BCOM + CA could be deemed an equivalent US bachelor degree as long as the evaluation report says so.
-Given rules change all the time, BCOM + CA holders who want to take this route must first double check with Virginia state board.
+Also, I heard that BCOM + CA could be deemed an equivalent US bachelor’s degree as long as the evaluation report says so.
+Given rules change all the time, BCOM + CA holders who want to take this route must first double-check with the Virginia state board.

-Another great advantage of Virginia is the flexibility of working experience requirement.
-You need to work 1 year in a relevant field, but, unlike most other state boards, Virginia doesn’t require your supervisor (i.e. your verifier of experience) to be a CPA.
-This means that as long as you work in accounting, you can qualify to get the license.
+Another great advantage of Virginia is the flexibility of working experience requirements.
+You need to work for 1 year in a relevant field, but unlike most other state boards, Virginia doesn’t require your supervisor (i.e. your verifier of experience) to be a CPA.
+This means that as long as you work in accounting, you can qualify for the license.